Parallel Batch-Dynamic Minimum Spanning Forest and the Efficiency of Dynamic Agglomerative Graph Clustering: Parallel fully dynamic MSF

 \paragraph{Compressed path trees} Like ETTs, \emph{rake-compress (RC) trees} are a parallelizable data structure for dynamic forests~\cite{acar2004dynamizing,acar2020parallel}.
 Inserting or deleting $k$ edges from an RC tree takes $O(k \log (1 + n/k))$ expected work and $O(\log^2 n)$ span w.h.p.

 Anderson et al. showed that if a dynamic forest $F$ of $n$ vertices is stored in an RC tree, then given $k$ vertices in $F$ (``marked'' vertices), we can construct a compressed form of $F$ called a \emph{compressed path tree} relative to the vertices in $O(k\log(1+n/k))$ expected work and $O(\log n)$ span w.h.p.~\cite{anderson2020work}.
-The compressed path tree is a forest $F'$ on $O(k)$ vertices (including all the marked vertices) such that the heaviest edge on the path between any pair of marked vertices has the same weight in $F'$ as in $F$.
+The compressed path tree is a forest $F'$ on $O(k)$ vertices (including all marked vertices) such that the heaviest edge on the path between any pair of marked vertices has the same weight in $F'$ as in $F$.
+More specifically, the compressed path tree is the union of the paths between the marked vertices with all non-marked vertices of degree below three spliced out.
 Given $k$ edges in $F$, we can also find which compressed edges in $F'$ correspond to those edges in $O(k \log (1 + n/k))$ expected work and $O(\log n)$ span w.h.p.\ by traversing up the RC tree that generated $F'$.

 \paragraph{Dynamic MSF} The fully dynamic HDT MSF algorithm supports both insertions and deletions with $O(\log^4 n)$ amortized work per update.
 In describing this algorithm, we follow the presentation of Holm, Rotenberg, and Wulff--Nilsen~\cite{holm2015faster}.